tsilva/curriculum-vitae/README.md

 - **Team:** Just me
 - **Technologies:** NodeJS, Express, socket.io, Redis, NGINX

-Lynker was a custom made real-time messaging server for Tynker, engineered to handle a wide range of planned feature releases, from live dashboard notifications to project collaboration and multiplayer game development.
-It was designed to be scalable, reliable, and secure, with a focus on performance and low latency.
+Lynker was a custom-built real-time messaging server for Tynker, designed to support a wide range of features, from live dashboard notifications to project collaboration and multiplayer game development.
+It was engineered for scalability, reliability, security, and low-latency performance.

-I was responsible for the full stack development, from the initial architecture to the final deployment and post-deployment maintenance.
-It was successfully integrated into the Tynker platform, being used to power the [Collaborative Learning System](#collaborative-learning-system), the [Live Classes](#live-classes) platform and other features that required real-time communication.
+I was responsible for the full stack development, overseeing everything from architecture to deployment and post-launch maintenance.
+Lynker was successfully integrated into the Tynker platform, powering key features like the [Collaborative Learning System](#collaborative-learning-system) and the [Live Classes](#live-classes) platform, as well as other real-time communication needs.

-In retrospect, it was over-engineered, as it was built to support a much higher throughput than it was ever required to handle, as some high throughput features like multiplayer game development were eventually backlogged and shelved due to a shift in priorities.
+In hindsight, it was over-engineered, as it was built to handle a higher throughput than was ultimately needed, with features like multiplayer game development eventually backlogged due to shifting priorities.

 ---